Louisiana Radio Network: Technology upgrades

 In 1983, LRN became one of the first regional radio networks to move from leased broadcast circuits to satellite transmission.
 The network refined a system that used a much smaller portion of a single satellite transponder.
 The new method lowered costs and allowed LRN to sublease its satellite equipment to other companies that still use it for their own communications.
-Uplink facilities were built in Jackson, Miss., and in Baton Rouge to transmit programming from both networks.
+Uplink facilities were built in Jackson, Mississippi, and in Baton Rouge to transmit programming from both networks.
 By 1985, LRN installed more than 150 downlinks to affiliates in both states.

 Consolidation, ownership change

 LRN began consolidating operations in the mid-1980s, selling its stake in the Florida Network to the Georgia Network.
 It also sold the Mississippi Network and the associated college-sports contracts.
 The company name was returned to Louisiana Network Inc.

 In April 2010, Jim Engster, a long-time Baton Rouge journalist and radio talk-show host, bought a controlling interest in the network after getting final approval from the Federal Communications Commission.
 Engster is now owner and president of Louisiana Radio Network.

 Engster worked for the network as a reporter, news director and talk-show host from 1983-1998.
 He returned in 2006 as general manager.
-Engster hosts "Talk Louisiana" which airs Monday-Friday from 9-10 a.m. on WRKF-FM, National Public Radio.
+Engster hosts "Talk Louisiana" on WRKF, National Public Radio.

 Tiger Rag

 Tiger Rag Magazine is a print publication based in Baton Rouge, Louisiana that focuses on Louisiana State University athletics and positions itself as "The Bible of LSU Sports."
 Louisiana Radio Network owns Tiger Rag.
 It is produced twenty times a year with a varying schedule based on individual sports seasons.
-Tiger Rag produces content for several related products -- TigerRag.com, Tiger Rag Extra, the Tiger Rag Daily Newsletter, the Tiger Rag Podcast and Tiger Rag Radio.
+Tiger Rag produces content for several related products—TigerRag.com, Tiger Rag Extra, the Tiger Rag Daily Newsletter, the Tiger Rag Podcast and Tiger Rag Radio.

 The Editor of Tiger Rag is Ron Higgins and the Assistant Editor is Adam Henderson.
 It features columnists including journalist and Louisiana Radio Network owner, Jim Engster, veteran Times Picayune sportswriter Jim Kleinpeter and USA Today Network's LSU beat reporter, Glenn Guilbeau.

 The magazine, known for its extensive coverage of LSU football, also offers game previews, recaps, in-depth interviews and recruiting news.
 The annual football-season preview is the most popular issue.
 Tiger Rag is available monthly January, February, March, April, May, June, July, August, and December; weekly in September, October and November.

 Tiger Rag has been, at times, influential in shaping public opinion on the team's quality of play and administrator's decisions.
 In an exclusive interview with former assistant editor, Tyler Nunez, LSU athletics director Scott Woodward broke the news that the athletic department would end its fund-transfer policy with the university that began under former director of athletics Joe Alleva.